Kotlin/anko/README.md

 }
 ```

-If you only need some of the features, you can reference any of its parts:
+If you only need some of the features, you can reference any of Anko's parts:

 ```gradle
 dependencies {